-This section discusses the common features of the MicroBlaze™ and Cortex® A9, A53, and R5 processor compilers.
+This section discusses the common features of the MicroBlaze™ and Cortex® A9, A53, A72, and R5 processor compilers.
 The following figure displays the GNU tool flow.

-The GNU compiler is named
+The GNU compilers are named as follows:

-Cortex A9 cores,
+arm-none-eabi-gccfor Cortex A9 cores

 The GNU compiler is a wrapper that calls the following executables: